Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When I go out to work in my garden, I wear a pair of old scrubs.
 Besides, being very comfortable, they have many pockets.
 I put gloves, shears, rags, my phone or mp3 player in them.

 Buy an inexpensive pair of rubber garden clogs for working in the yard and garden.
 They are great - slip on and off and clean up easily with a hose.
-Not safe footwear for lawn mowing, of course.

 The best clothing to wear while gardening is the kind that feels comfortable while you are reaching, bending, crouching, and sitting.